mthon/mirlo/README.md

 Installation
 ------------

-Uncompress the PhyloGen distribution file somewhere on your computer.
+Uncompress the Mirlo distribution file somewhere on your computer.

 Instructions
 ------------